 Pick up your car in Munich and head south to Fussen, in the footsteps of the Alps, before turning north on a journey through the very best of Bavaria along the Romantic Road.
 Ending in Wurzburg.

 Delve into the heart and soul of German culture through an exploration of the many national beers.
 Find a beer hall, have a pretzel and enjoy the music too!
 We personally love German Hefeweizen.

 You cannot miss a stop at the castle that fairytales were made from!
 The stunning Neuschwanstein Castle is located at the foot of the Alps and a must-visit on your Germany travels.

 There is no shortage of great things to do in Germany during your visit and the biggest problem you'll face is fitting them all into your itinerary.

-Each city has it's own offering and unique things to check out during a visit, so be sure to look at our city guides once you decide where you're itinerary will take you.
+Each city has its own offering and unique things to check out during a visit, so be sure to look at our city guides once you decide where your itinerary will take you.